Artificial Intelligence

 But then, in January 2025, America was blindsided by the Chinese scrappy startup DeepSeek’s latest AI model.
 Although the tech itself was comparable to models recently released by U.S. companies, it was built with less computing power and less money…. and, in the blink of an eye, DeepSeek-R1 challenged the assumption that the United States was the dominant, undisputed force in AI.

 DeepSeek-R1 triggered a financial panic, erasing a trillion dollars of market value in a single day.
 The day before its release, Nvidia – the dominant computational chip dealer for the AI boom – was the most valuable company in the world.
 In the days after the release, it lost $593 billion of value, a loss greater than the entire market cap of ExxonMobil and the worst day for any stock in history.
-(Note: That said, in July 2025, Nvidia became the first public company worth $4 trillion.
-The company’s stock increased over 870 percent since 2022).
+(Note: That said, in July 2025, Nvidia became the first public company worth $4 trillion and, three months later, the first to reach $5 trillion).

 DeepSeek-R1 stoked fear from Wall Street to Silicon Valley, and it signaled to the entire world that the battle between the United States and China for tech supremacy had only just begun.